vanelslander-ecology/PredictiveEcology.org/software.md

 #### Using lazy load databases for R objects

 An R package for stashing objects in lazy load databases, analogous to lazy loaded packages.
-This uses the archivist package for a lot of the back end, but replaces the storing of .rda objects in the database with .rdx/.rdb objects.
+This uses the archivist package for a lot of the back end, but allows loading to be lazy.
+This means that the objects aren't actually loaded into RAM until they are used for the first time.

 View on [GitHub](https://github.com/PredictiveEcology/lazyR)